Brand Name Amerge Common Name naratriptan

 Heart disease: There have been rare reports of heart attack and stroke occurring with people who have appeared to be otherwise healthy.
 If you have risk factors for heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Risk factors for heart disease include high blood pressure, high cholesterol levels, smoking, obesity, people with diabetes, a family history of heart disease, males over 40 years old, or post-menopausal women.
+Risk factors for heart disease include high blood pressure, high cholesterol levels, smoking, obesity, diabetes, a family history of heart disease, being male over 40 years old, or being a post-menopausal woman.

 If you have heart disease you should not use naratriptan.